McAllister-NOAA/OSU-Extraction_Protocol/OSU_Extraction_Protocol.md

 ### Summary

 Nucleic acid extraction from various filter types is described with varying lysis steps/volumes.
-After lysis, all samples were extracted via the Omega BioTek Blood and Tissue HDQ kit (M6399), run on a KingFisher Flex (ThermoFisher) robot using deep 96-well plates and magnet.
+After lysis, all samples were extracted via the Omega BioTek Blood and Tissue HDQ kit (M6399), run on a KingFisher Flex (ThermoFisher) robot using deep 96-well plates and a magnet.
 All samples were quantified via the Quant-iT dsDNA high sensitivity kit (ThermoFisher).
 Extraction protocols for sterivex filters were adapted from [Spens et al 2017](https://doi.org/10.1111/2041-210X.12683).

 ### Method Description and Rationale

 The OSU CGRB/CQLS group performed the following extraction methods on PMEL OME sterivex, 45 mm disc filters, and 25 mm disc filters per discussion with McAllister.
 For the sterivex filters, the [Spens et al 2017](https://doi.org/10.1111/2041-210X.12683) protocol is a widely used, highly reproducible, minimizes contamination, and easily executable DNA extraction protocol from Sterivex filters.
-Other fitting methods were apopted for the disc filters.
+Other fitting methods were adopted for the disc filters.

 ### Spatial Coverage and Environment(s) of Relevance

-This protocol has been used to extract DNA from filtered seawater samples from two 2020 cruises in the U.S. Arctic and coast of Alaska.
+This protocol has been used to extract DNA from filtered seawater samples from two 2020 cruises in the U.S. Arctic and the coast of Alaska.

 ### Personnel Required